kyma-project/kyma/docs/05-technical-reference/evnt-01-event-names.md

 If the Event's name contains any prohibited characters as per [NATS JetStream specifications](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/naming), the underlying Eventing services use a clean name with allowed characters only; for example, `system>prod*` becomes `systemprod`.

-This could lead to a naming collision.
+This can lead to a naming collision.
 For example, both `system>prod` and `systemprod` become `systemprod`.
-While this won't result in an error, it can cause Eventing to not work as expected.
+While this doesn't result in an error, it can cause Eventing to not work as expected.
 Take a look into this [troubleshooting guide](../04-operation-guides/troubleshooting/eventing/evnt-03-type-collision.md) for more information.